 - 1.2.1 Regard the Exmark mower as a piece of power equipment and teach this regard to all who operate this unit. - 1.2.2 Read the instructions carefully.
-Familiarize yourself with the controls and the proper use of the equipment. - 1.2.3 Never allow children, teenagers, or people unfamiliar with these instructions to use the mower. - 1.2.4 Avoid mowing while people, especially children, or pets, are nearby.
+Familiarize yourself with the controls and the proper use of the equipment.
+If the operator(s) or mechanic(s) can not read English it is the owner's responsibility to explain this material to them. - 1.2.3 Do not allow operation of this machine by untrained personnel.
+Never allow children, teenagers, or people unfamiliar with these instructions to use the mower.
+Local regulations may restrict the age of the operator. - 1.2.4 Avoid mowing while people, especially children, or pets, are nearby.
 Keep in mind that the operator or user is responsible for accidents or hazards occurring to other people or their property.